Muskrat: Decline in the United States

-Invasiveness status
+Invasiveness

-In Europe, the muskrat has been included in the list of invasive alien species of Union concern (the Union list) since August 2, 2017.
-This implies that this species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.
+In Europe, the muskrat has been included in the list of invasive alien species of Union concern (the European Union list) since August 2, 2017.
+This implies that this species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the EU.
+Muskrats were introduced to Europe in the early 20th century for fur farming.
+In many European countries, muskrats have become problematic, damaging flood control systems, crops, and river banks with burrowing activities.
+Their presence is particularly concerning in areas with delicate ecosystems, where they can outcompete or displace native species.
+Several European countries have implemented control measures and eradication programs to manage muskrat populations and mitigate their impact.